M-o-a-T/moat-kv/docs/source/debugging.rst

 agent crashes), you have a problem.

 Worse: a server will not start if the "missing" list is non-empty.
-The problem is that old, stale data causes difficult-to-resolve inconsistencies when written to.
+The problem is that stale data causes difficult-to-resolve inconsistencies when written to.
 TODO: allow the server to be in maintainer-only mode when that happens.